News | Sign Up | A LEVER FOR SCALE

 State General Fund Appropriations: Growing

-North Dakota Governor Doug Burgum signed the state’s biennium budget on May 9.
-The two-year budget for fiscal 2024-2025 calls for $19.6 billion in total spending over the course of the biennium (a 15.8 percent increase over the fiscal 2022-2023 biennium) and $6.1 billion in general fund spending (a 22.1 percent increase over the fiscal 2022-2023 biennium).
+North Dakota’s governor signed the state’s two-year budget for fiscal 2024-2025 in May of 2023.
+The budget calls for $19.6 billion in total spending over the course of the biennium (a 15.8 percent increase over the fiscal 2022-2023 biennium) and $6.1 billion in general fund spending (a 22.1 percent increase over the fiscal 2022-2023 biennium).
 The general fund beginning fund balance is projected at $1.2 billion at the start of the fiscal 2024-2025 biennium.
 Total general fund revenues are estimated to be $4.97 billion, a decline of 3.5 percent from fiscal 2022-2023’s forecasted level.
-The budget also assumes a general fund ending balance of $71.5 million, while the budget stabilization fund is forecasted to be $914.4 million at the end of the biennium .3
+The budget also assumes a general fund ending balance of $71.5 million, while the budget stabilization fund is forecasted to be $914.4 million at the end of the biennium.3

 • Severance Taxes: $2,132 per capita